Skip to content

 (async () => {

-const { ThreeViewer } = await import('threepipe/dist')
+const { ThreeViewer } = await import('threepipe')

 viewer = new ThreeViewer({ canvas: canvasRef.current!, tonemap: false, rgbm: false, msaa: true })